Abieskawa/Annotation-Toolkit/README.md

 python {the path of this directory}/eva_annotation.py interpro -p {input peptide seq.} -i 12_interproscan_mito_nulcear/interproscan_result.tsv -o 12_interproscan_mito_nulcear/{file basename}

-#Extract the info MOLAS ask for
+#Extract the info that MOLAS ask for
 python {the path of this directory}/interproscan_extract.py -in interproscan_result.tsv -p {file basename}
 ```
 ## Venn diagram of Annotated Gene